The Soup of the Drunkards, or The Hangover soup?

 - 2 TBS cooking sherry

-- peel the onions, slice in halve, then slice down their lines, thus making all the cuts the same size and relative thickness
+- peel the onions, slice in half, then slice down their lines, thus making all the cuts the same size and relative thickness

 - add your TBS of butter to the large stock pot